willylulu/GanExample/HQ_FaceCreation_StackGANv2/README.md

 *	Use regulation and dropout
 *	Decrease learning rate
 *	Training discriminator one time and training generator many times until it converge in each loop
+* Remove all images having bald or wearing hat or glasses attributes

 ##	Reference
 *	[hanzhanggit/StackGAN-v2](https://github.com/hanzhanggit/StackGAN-v2)